 Investments are something you buy or put your money into to try to make a profit in the future, although there’s no guarantee and you could get back less than you invested.

-You might not think you’re investing, but if you have a pension or a stocks and shares ISA, you are.
+You might not think you’re investing, but if you have a pension plan or a stocks and shares ISA, you are.
 So it makes sense to understand how it all works.

-The internet is full of resources with sites like the Money Advice Service website offering free and impartial money advice.
-If you’re time-poor, podcasts are a good way to get financial inspiration while you commute or work out – try Cash Chats, an interview with a different money blogger each week.
+It’s full of resources with sites like the Money Helper website offering free and impartial money advice.
+If you’re time-poor, podcasts are a good way to get financial inspiration while you commute or work out.
+Or subscribe to email newsletters if you want to get up-to-date savings tips.